Does Ashwagandha Increase Testosterone?

 The pattern across these trials is consistent — ashwagandha produces real, measurable testosterone improvements in men with elevated cortisol, high stress loads, or documented testosterone suppression from chronic fatigue or infertility.

-For men wanting to understand the full framework of natural testosterone support beyond individual supplements, see our guide on how to increase testosterone naturally — ashwagandha fits into a broader strategy that includes sleep, training, and body composition.
+For men wanting the full framework of natural testosterone support beyond individual supplements, see our guide on how to increase testosterone naturally — ashwagandha fits into a broader strategy that includes sleep, training, and body composition.

 The Cortisol-Testosterone Connection